Sample-and-Hold Safety with Control Barrier Functions: Conclusion

 \section{Conclusion}

-We have formalized inter-sampling safety (practical safety) through the Input-to State Safe framework and presented an alternative method of achieving inter-sampling safety without set violations (and thus, set expansions).
-Our approach involves using a tunable controller that provides robustness near the boundary of the safe set and an adjustment of the barrier condition inside the safe set to achieve inter-sampling safety.
+We have formalized practical safety through the Input-to State Safety framework.
+From this new perspective, we have proposed an alternative method of achieving sample-and-hold safety without any set violations (i.e., set expansions).
+Our approach involves adjusting the nominal controller to provide robustness near the boundary of the safe set.
+Furthermore, our analysis has enabled us to leverage event-triggered control for safety, and thus, we can mitigate the conservatism in choosing a sampling frequency.
 Future work involves the extension of our work to study the effects of measurement errors associated with the sampling of safeguarding controllers.

 \textbf{Acknowledgement.} The authors thank Ryan K. Cosner and Andrew J. Taylor for their discussions and insightful perspectives on sampled data theory and practical safety.